Chart Color Schemes

 Health outcomes in North Turramurra are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

-North Turramurra shows below-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+North Turramurra shows below-average health indicators based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 Common health conditions are somewhat prevalent across both younger and older age cohorts.
 The rate of private health cover is exceptionally high at approximately 67% of the total population (2,880 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.

 Frequently Asked Questions - Health